CLB56/tips_and_tricks/general.md

 \:tablast      go to last tab

+- NERDcommenter seems useless.
+If you want to comment several lines in one time there are some vim scripts (or regex i don't know) for that. for exemple 1,3s/^/# to comment the line 1 to 3 or :1,3s/^#/ to uncomment them.

 Syntastic on dit oui : c'est un vérificateur de syntaxe qui met un point rouge ou jaune selon la graivté de la faute.
 Il couvre plein de langages.
 Youcompleteme : oui car ce sera utile pour le code completion